Sum of Measures 1—5 (Total Package)

 |02A - Financial sector lending/funding info_outline||NPR200,000,000,000||USD1,754,693,806||

-March 29: (i) NRB announced a refinancing fund of NPR60 billion to provide subsidized credit for banks willing to lend at a concessional rate to priority sectors including small and mid-size enterprises affected by the pandemic.
-Banks were instructed to approve loans within 5 days pertaining to import and distribution of medical supplies and equipment, food, and other essential items to combat COVID-19 pandemic; On July 17, NRB released the Monetary Policy for this fiscal year 2021 (ending 15 July 2021).
-The bank has increased the refinancing fund to NPR200 billion (USD1.7 billion); (ii) No amount/estimate: Banks were asked to provide subsidized credit to migrant workers to initiate their own enterprises, who could not depart for foreign employment due to this pandemic, within 7 days of their loan application; (iii) No amount/estimate: May 28, The budget speech for fiscal 2020/21 includes a provision for commercial banks to lend subsidized credit to at least 10 individuals per branch and development banks to at least 5 individuals per branch.
+29 March 2020: (i) NRB announced a refinancing fund of NPR60 billion to provide subsidized credit for banks willing to lend at a concessional rate to priority sectors including small and mid-size enterprises affected by the pandemic.
+Banks were instructed to approve loans within 5 days pertaining to import and distribution of medical supplies and equipment, food, and other essential items to combat COVID-19 pandemic.
+17 July 2020, NRB released the Monetary Policy for this fiscal year 2021 (ending 15 July 2021).
+The bank has increased the refinancing fund to NPR200 billion (USD1.7 billion); (ii) No amount/estimate: Banks were asked to provide subsidized credit to migrant workers to initiate their own enterprises, who could not depart for foreign employment due to this pandemic, within 7 days of their loan application; (iii) No amount/estimate: 28 May 2020, The budget speech for fiscal 2020/21 includes a provision for commercial banks to lend subsidized credit to at least 10 individuals per branch and development banks to at least 5 individuals per branch.

 |02C - Loan guarantees|